Rep. Omar filed joint tax returns before she married husband

 MINNEAPOLIS (AP) — Minnesota campaign finance officials said last week that U.S. Rep. Ilhan Omar misused campaign funds in violation of state rules.
 They also revealed that she had filed joint tax returns with her husband years before they were legally married and at a time when she was married to another man.

 The revelation put the freshman representative under more scrutiny from critics who have taken issue with her marital past.
-One tax expert says if the issue has been corrected she’s unlikely to face any criminal consequences.
+One tax expert said that if there is no criminal intent and the issue has been corrected, she’s unlikely to face any criminal consequences.

 Some questions and answers about the tax issue: